DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-In an analysis of the 2006 census data, the Australian Bureau of Statistics suggested that ‘the lower rate of connectivity for Indigenous people might be attributed to a range of several socio-economic factors’.[^36] The statistics reflect significant hardship experienced by many living in remote communities, hardships that many of households in this book experienced to varying degrees, from subtle to extreme.
+In an analysis of the 2006 census data, the Australian Bureau of Statistics suggested that ‘the lower rate of connectivity for Indigenous people might be attributed to a range of several socio-economic factors’.[^36] The statistics reflect significant hardships experienced by many living in remote communities, hardships that many of households in this book experienced to varying degrees, from subtle to extreme.